Environmental Specialty Honours

 Elements of cartographic analysis, design and visualization, with an emphasis on digital mapping, animation techniques, cartographic software and internet mapping.
 Prerequisite: GEOG 255.
 Quantitative.

 Advanced quantitative techniques for spatial analysis of geographic data and patterns.
 Topics include geostatistics, spatial interpolation, autocorrelation, kriging, and their use in geographic problem solving with spatial analysis software.
 Prerequisite: GEOG 251 or one of STAT 201, 203 (formerly 103), 205, or 270.
 Quantitative.

-Advanced remote sensing principles and techniques, including physics-based modeling, advanced classifiers, automated data processing, and integration of ancillary data products.
+Advanced remote sensing principles and data processing techniques, including image correction and enhancement, advanced image analysis and information extraction, land cover classification and change detection, and integration of remote sensing and GIS.
 Prerequisite: GEOG 253.
 Quantitative.

 An examination of technical components of GIS.
 Topics include spatial representations, generalization and data management; computational algebra and set theory; digital surfaces and terrain models.
 Prerequisite: GEOG 255.
 Quantitative.

 Introduction to 3D spatial data, 3D analysis, and 3D visualization for spatial problems.
 Students will gain skills in 3D aspects of GIScience concepts; data generation and use; analysis and simulation; visualization and its use for interpretation and communication.
 Prerequisite: GEOG 255.